-You may have heard people say they hear wedding bells ringing, whether it was in reference to your any-minute-now proposal or your quickly-approaching wedding date.
+You may have heard people say they hear wedding bells ringing, whether it was in reference to your any-minute-now proposal or your quickly approaching wedding date.
 And yes, churches have bells that are often rung as the newlyweds make their way back up the aisle, but is that all those bells mean?
-Here's a look into the symbolism of wedding bells, courtesy of our experts.
+Ahead, we investigate by breaking down the various interpretations and origins behind this well-known wedding day tradition.

-The second type of bells are the small bells that might be passed out to guests to ring, either as the couple exits the church or during the reception as an encouragement to kiss—similar to the clinking of wine glasses.
-The sound of bells is also supposed to remind the couple of the vows they've made.
-Bells are also popular in many wedding decorations, usually as two bells tied together with a bow to represent two people joined together in marriage.
-No matter how you choose to incorporate them, the happy sound of ringing bells is a beautiful addition to any wedding day!
+The second type is the small bells that might be passed out to guests to ring, either as the couple exits the church or during the reception as an encouragement to kiss—similar to the clinking of wine glasses.
+The sound of bells is also supposed to remind the couple of the vows they've made as a commitment to each other.
+Whether you've seen them on Pinterest (perhaps, you've even added them to your dream wedding mood board) or noticed them being used as reception table décor at a ceremony you've attended, bells are becoming increasingly more popular.
+When used as decoration, you'll most often find two bells tied together with a bow to represent two people joined together in marriage.
+No matter how you choose to incorporate them, the happy sound of ringing bells is a beautiful addition to any wedding day.